ahoys/logscribe/readme.md

 `log('Hello World!');`

-I just logged "Hello World" into a log file called application-2019_01_22.log:
+I just logged "Hello World!" into a log file called application-2019_01_22.log:
 ```
 Tue Jan 22 2019 20:16:43 GMT+0200 (Eastern European Standard Time)
 Hello World!
 ```
 `print('Hello World!');`

-Now I printed out "Hello World" to a console:
+Now I printed out "Hello World!" to a console:
 ```
 [12.20.04] - Hello World!
 ```
 `logprint('Hello World!);`

-And now I did both above at the same time!
+And now I did both at the same time!

 `l('Hello World!');` `p('Hello World!');` `lp('Hello World!');`

-And these are aliases for the functions above if I feel lazy.
+And here are aliases for the functions above if you feel like typing extra letters is slowing you down.

 ### Treats
 - No other dependencies!